Berned-Dev/File-Encryption/README.md

 # File-Encryption & Decryption
-Program to encrypt any type of file using 3DES and MD5 for password encryption
+Program to encrypt and decrypt any type of file using 3DES and MD5 for password encryption